signalfx logo

 Notes

-It is highly recommended that you use both max_delay in your detector configuration and an extrapolation policy in your program text to reduce false positives/negatives.
+Use both max_delay in your detector configuration and an extrapolation policy in your program text to reduce false positives and false negatives.

 valueSuffix string